Ask anyone who has spent a work day doing volunteer work for the community and you’re likely to get a positive answer.

 So why don’t more employees participate in volunteer programs?
 Virtullo admitted she’s only been on those three excursions, and has probably opted out of at least 10 others.
 “It’s tough to step away from your job when you’re busy,” she said.
 “The volunteer things come and go.
 I don’t think people pay too much attention.”

 An honest look

 It’s that “attention” part that companies can easily address.
-By giving employees a say in their company’s volunteer efforts, employer’s help create a culture that values all employees.
+By giving employees a say in their company’s volunteer efforts, employers help create a culture that values all employees.
 Paylocity’s Survey tool helps drive an open, honest dialogue across organizations by gathering feedback.
-Employers can easy create surveys where participants respond anonymously, and then responses are automatically summarized wither as a high-level overview, by question, or by respondent.
+Employers can easily create surveys where participants respond anonymously, and then responses are automatically summarized wither as a high-level overview, by question, or by respondent.

 Solutions like Paylocity’s peer-to-peer social recognition tool allows employees to recognize the good work done by their peers—and a little recognition goes a long way.
-Employees recognized by their peers feel a greater desire to work hard, deliver better ideas, find new ways to improve their day-to-day performance, and help contribute more to the company’s bottom line, among others.
+Employees recognized by their peers feel a greater desire to work hard, deliver better ideas, find new ways to improve their day-to-day performance, and help contribute more to the company’s bottom line, among other benefits.

 The big picture

 Savvy HR managers know that peer-to-peer recognition also helps the company as a whole, as 36 percent of employees said that the ability to give and receive praise to others in a public forum helped boost intra-organization relationships.